oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/serverless-lakehouse/files/Workload_Architecture_Document_LH4HR.md

 ### Specific Non Functional Requirements

-${doc.customer.name} team (members of ${doc.customer.name} IT department and ${doc.customer.name} Partners) needs to be involved during the execution of the Lift implementation.
-The handover sessions will be scheduled accordingly with the project progress and not only at the end of the project. ${doc.customer.name}'s requirement is to be ready to design extensions of the workload before the end of the Lift implementation project.
+A Company Making Everything team (members of A Company Making Everything IT department and A Company Making Everything Partners) needs to be involved during the execution of the Lift implementation.
+The handover sessions will be scheduled accordingly with the project progress and not only at the end of the project.
+A Company Making Everything's requirement is to be ready to design extensions of the workload before the end of the Lift implementation project.

 Main handover session will be focused on: